patheros/PathSetManuals/modules/Spork.md

 ### Tines

-Modulates the grain start time with a sign wave.
+Modulates the grain start time with a sine wave.
-- **Mod A** - Rate of sign wave.
+- **Mod A** - Rate of sine wave.
 - **Mod B** - Amplitude of the wave.

 ### Stutter